ksteele3712/datafun-01-utils/README.md

 Kristine Steele

 ## Project Description
-This project is part of Data Analytics Fundamentals.
-It demonstrates professional Python practices including:
+This project contains utility functions for data analysis and Professional Python practice.

 - Using a virtual environment (`.venv`)
 - Installing dependencies from `requirements.txt`